External link

 FedWire is a secure, real-time electronic funds transfer system that allows financial institutions to send and receive money.
 Whether you enter your wire through Digital Banking, or complete a wire transfer form, it is ultimately sent through the FedWire system for processing.

-Why is this conversion taking place?
+Why did this conversion taking place?

 When is this happening?